-2.2.4.
-Search: In up to 3 spaces with underground guerrillas, one space at a time, move in the exact number of troops/police needed to activate all the guerrillas in each space, then enough troops/police/HE to destroy all the guerrillas/bases in each space with assault and then enough troops/police/HE to take control of the space if possible while maintaining garrisons and minimising tensions.
+2.2.4.Search: In up to 3 spaces with underground guerrillas, one space at a time, move in the exact number of troops/police needed to activate all the guerrillas in each space, then enough troops/police/HE to destroy all the guerrillas/bases in each space with assault and then enough troops/police/HE to take control of the space if possible while maintaining garrisons and minimizing tensions.
 Move up to 1 HE per troop into each space, starting with the first, without losing control of any spaces.
-Prioritise spaces with research, then activating all guerrillas in highest population spaces with Soviet loyalty, then activating all guerrillas in highest population spaces with Soviet control, then activating all guerrillas in highest population spaces with Soviet pieces, then spaces closest to East Berlin.
-Combine with deport, then bombard, then interrogate, then transport.
+Prioritize spaces with research, then activating all guerrillas in highest population spaces with Soviet loyalty, then activating all guerrillas in highest population spaces with Soviet loyalty, then activating all guerrillas in highest population spaces with deport, then bombard, then interrogate, then transport.
 If search is not possible in any spaces and no other action priorities met, Soviets will reinforce in up to 3 spaces.
 If there are 4 or less troops/police available, Soviets will pass.